alpacahq/user-docs/content/getting-started/_index.md

 ## Coming from Quantopian?

-If you are coming from the popular backtesting service Quantopian, there is something you want to read about [how easy it is to run your algorithm for live trading with Alpaca]({{< relref "/libraries/zipline-to-pylivetrader" >}}).
+If you are coming from the popular backtesting service Quantopian, please check out our page covering platform migration and read about [how easy it is to run your algorithm for live trading with Alpaca]({{< relref "/platform-migration/zipline-to-pylivetrader" >}}).